mike99mac/minimy-mike99mac/README.md

 **From Mike Mac, who is working on this fork of the code:**

-My goal is to create a music playing device that you can talk to.
+This is an attempt to create a music playing device that you can talk to.

 I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work everyone who ever worked for Mycroft did to blaze this trail.

-I tried OVOS but was not able to get a music skill working after a couple weeks.
+OVOS is a fork of Mycroft.
+I tried it but was not able to get a music skill working after a couple weeks.
 I still haven't given up on that platform - no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
 Thankfully, Ken Smith put it on github, I forked the code, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!**
 So I continue to try to *give back to the community* while *standing on the shoulders* of so many thousands of others.